gesaretto/writing_london/paper/voyage_draft.md

 > __Horace__. [_Looking in the basin_] _Retrograde_, _reciprocal_ and _incubus_ are come up.
 > (ll.
 455-463)

-The comical effect of the scene is achieved through the assimilation of latinate terms to weighty solid objects, in a conflation of cultural and material nourishment, pollution and illness that anticipates the tone of the scatological expedition through the Fleet.
-The eccentric vocabulary that has infected Crispinus (commonly identified as a parody of Marston's style, as in @Cain1995 25-27) has to be expelled from his organism, like a poisonous meal, and replaced by the "strict and wholesome diet" (l.
+The comical effect of the scene is achieved through the assimilation of Latinate terms to weighty solid objects, in a conflation of cultural and material nourishment, pollution and illness that anticipates the tone of the scatological expedition through the Fleet.
+The eccentric vocabulary that has infected Crispinus (commonly identified as a parody of Marston's style, as in @Cain1995, 25-27) has to be expelled from his organism, like a poisonous meal, and replaced by the "strict and wholesome diet" (l.
 524) of authoritative readings which Virgil later devises for him.
 The image of literature as food is canonical; the playwright's innovation is in the semantic richness, and graphic vehemence, with which the ingestion causes first intoxication, then constipation, and finally sickness.
 Indicated as a mass of "filth" (l.
 484) clogging the _Poetaster_'s stomach, words have to be literally purged from his alimentary canal; in a similar fashion, then, Jonson opens _The Famous Voyage_ with a discharge of epic from the body of his poem.

 - - -

-1. The purge:

-	- Two editorial moves: the introduction of a specific _title_ and the use of _italics_.

-	- The title signals a boundary; the creation of a boundary as a space _outside_ the poem _itselfe_.
-This is poem; this is _not_ poem.

-		- Also, the boundary is set between the poem and the collection to which it belongs.

-	- The italics function as a marker of a word turned into a material object; an object that possesses _weight_ (like the odd lexical choices of _Poetaster_).

-		- The belief that I am regulating a functional boundary; a boundary that is open and efficient and will not re-absorb shit.
+1. Two editorial peculiarities characterize the opening of _The Famous Voyage_, indicating to the reader both the uniqueness of the poem against the rest of the collection and the aesthetic connotations of its first rhetorical gesture: the first is the presence of two distinct headings, one for the exordium (_On the Famous Voyage_) and one for the body of the text (_The Voyage Itself_); the other is the dense frequency and idiosyncratic use of italicized nouns.
+The consequence of the two headings is the creation of a secluded liminal space, a textual boundary, where the poet can assert a separation between the actual organism of the composition (_Epigramme CXXXIII_ itself) and its surroundings, either those constituting the audience's memory of an analogue literary tradition, or those established by the physical volume containing the writer's works.
+The insistence on italics (in which Ben Jonson took particular care, as demonstrated by @Riddell2000, 156) is instead reminiscent of the literary cleansing of _Poetaster_: here too the typographical mark denotes terms that, like the abstruse idioms in Crispinus' speech, can acquire weight, and therefore be treated - or mistreated - like tangible objects operating within a physical environment.
+Both the double heading and the presence of italics, therefore, contribute to the enactment of another linguistic purge.

+> __On the Famous Voyage__
+>
 > NO more let _Greece_ her bolder fables tell
 > Of _Hercules_, or _Theseus_ going to _hell_,
 > _Orpheus_, _Ulysses_: or the _Latine Muse_,